samiarja/samiarja.com/_pages/about.md

   # - /about.html
 ---

-I am a PhD student at the [International Centre for Neuromorphic Systems, (ICNS)](https://www.westernsydney.edu.au/icns) at Western Sydney University, where I am mainly advised by A/Prof. [Gregory Cohen](http://greg-cohen.com/), Dr. [Saeed Afshar](https://scholar.google.com.au/citations?user=a8FPrPwAAAAJ&hl=en) and Dr. [Alexander Marcireau](https://scholar.google.com/citations?user=43KBWgoAAAAJ&hl=en).
+I am a PhD candidate at the [International Centre for Neuromorphic Systems, (ICNS)](https://www.westernsydney.edu.au/icns) at Western Sydney University, where I am mainly advised by A/Prof. [Gregory Cohen](http://greg-cohen.com/), Dr. [Saeed Afshar](https://scholar.google.com.au/citations?user=a8FPrPwAAAAJ&hl=en) and Dr. [Alexander Marcireau](https://scholar.google.com/citations?user=43KBWgoAAAAJ&hl=en).
 Currently, I am working on my PhD degree focusing on Space Situational Awareness and Neuromorphic Earth Observations using event cameras.

 I teach Robotics and Mobile Robotics at the School of Engineering at Western Sydney University.